forblinddoublereview/xda/README.md

 ## Introduction

-XDA is an efficient and robust tool to disassemble instructions and recovers function boundaries of stripped binaries.
-It outperforms state-of-the-art tools (e.g., IDA Pro, Ghidra, and bidirectional RNN).
+XDA is a tool to disassemble instructions and recovers function boundaries of stripped binaries.
+It is based on transfer learning using Transformer encoder with masked language modeling objective [1, 2, 3].
+It outperforms state-of-the-art tools (e.g., IDA Pro, Ghidra, and bidirectional RNN [4]).

 ## Installation
 We recommend using `conda` to setup the environment and install the required packages.